zenimtiazz/codelinestest/README.md

 - So this test works item doesn't degrade in quality whatever the sellin date is so this test works

 - This test seems pretty easy to write lets do our 2nd test Good wine increase in quality the older it gets.

+- Okay I am going to write couple of tests to see if its according to requirements and then refactoring the code would be more easy and alot simpler.✔️